lindsnch/lindsnch_slr_research/README.md

 Last updated: 10/05/2025

 ## Contact
-You can reach me by email at LChu@terpmail.umd.edu, or lindsaynchu@gmail.com
+You can reach me by email at lchu@terpmail.umd.edu, or lindsaynchu@gmail.com